gramaziokohler/antikythera/ARCHITECTURE.md

 The orchestrator runs a single **blueprint** at a time.
 Each run of a blueprint is identified by a session identifier (`BSID`).
 Parallelism can be achieved inside the blueprint itself by using different agents.

 The orchestrator loads a **blueprint** from a file or an API call, and will begin to execute it.
 The link between the JSON representation and the in-memory execution should not be lost during loading, because it is necessary to allow live modifications of the running graph.
 Modifications of the graph are append-only operations, so that the orchestrator can always keep track of the original graph.
 Edge-cases like the deletion of a node should be handled with care, to gracefully deal with loss of data dependency as well as case of a agent running a node while it is deleted.

+#### Orchestrator API

+The orchestrator API is exposed through a FastAPI application (`python -m antikythera`).
+The API accepts HTTP requests to control blueprint sessions:

+- `POST /blueprints/start`: Starts executing a blueprint.
+Payload mirrors the CLI arguments: `blueprint_file` (path to JSON blueprint), `broker_host`, and `broker_port`.
+The response returns the generated `session_id`.
+- `GET /blueprints`: Lists active sessions with their blueprint path, broker configuration, and start timestamp so that operators can track concurrent executions.

+Sessions remain active until the process receives a shutdown signal, at which point the API shuts down all orchestrators gracefully.

 ### Agents